 This guidance does not relate to transfer of CDs between wards.
-Refer to NHSG

-Hospitals

-for further information.
+Refer to NHSG Policy And Procedure For The Safe Management Of Controlled Drugs in Hospitals for further information.

-3. Supply Routes in Normal Circumstances
+3. Supply Routes In Normal Circumstances

 Under normal circumstances routes of supply for CDs (Schedule 2/3) should be via the patient's doctor/independent prescriber on a GP10/GP10N/NMP prescription dispensed via community pharmacy.
 This can occur during normal working hours when both GP practice and community pharmacy are open.